Cubs vs. Mets Player Props Betting Odds

-Francisco Lindor and Nico Hoerner are two of the top players with prop bets available when the New York Mets and the Chicago Cubs meet at Citi Field on Monday (at 7:10 PM ET).
+Player props are listed for Nico Hoerner and Francisco Lindor, among others, when the Chicago Cubs visit the New York Mets at Citi Field on Tuesday at 7:10 PM ET.

 Bet on this matchup or its props with BetMGM!